daniel-lanciana/tech-interview-cheat-sheet/README.md

   * Red-Black tree that maintains a dynamic set of elements, each containing an interval.
 * DAWG (Directed Acyclic Word Graph)
   * Set of all substring, simplar to Suffix tree.
+* Cartisean
+  * Retains the same order from top-to-bottom as left-to-right
+* Heap
+  * Complete binary tree (all leaves filled except bottom layer), min or max value at root.

 ## Algorithms

+* Recursion
+  * See: recursion.
 * Greedy
-  * Take the optimal solution at each step (even if worse overall)
+  * Take the optimal solution at each step (even if worse overall).
+Good for shortest path in a graph (Dijikstra).
-* DP (Dynamic Programming)
-  * Confusing name originating from its creator, Richard Bellman, wanting to obfuscate his research!
-  * Break a problem into sub-problems,
 * Divide-and-Conquer
   * Break into chunks, process (often recursively), and merge results.
   * Lends to parallelization, requires more space, best when merging takes less time than solving sub-problems.
+* DP (Dynamic Programming)
+  * Confusing name originating from its creator, Richard Bellman, wanting to obfuscate his research!
+  * Smart brute force guessing.
+  * Break a problem into sub-problems, store previous results (memoization, from taking "memos") to avoid re-calculating.
+  * Only useful for computing the same subproblem multiple times (e.g. nth Fibonacci).
+Find recursion in the problem, top-down memoization, bottom-up use of a table.
+  * Good for left-to-right problems (e.g. substrings), subset sum, 0-1 knapsack (n pick k), min path moving right-or-down, LCS (Longest Common Subsequence), LIS (Longest Increasing Subsequence).

 ## Sorting

+Stable sort is one that retains order of equal values.

+### In-memory

+* Bubble `O(n^2)`
+  * Swap adjacent pairs.
 * Selection `O(n^2)`
-  * Find minimum, remove from list, repeat.
+  * Find the next minimum, swap, repeat.
+* Insertion `O(n^2)`
+  * Sort next value, swap, repeat.
+* Heap `O(n*log(n))`
+  * In-place selection sort using a heap data structure for constant access to target item.
+Slower than quicksort, but better worst.
+* Shell
+  * Insertion sort of elements that are ideally far apart.

+### Divide-and-conquer

+* Quick `O(n*log(n))`
+  * 2-3x faster than heap/merge, select pivot, sort left/right of pivot, recursion.
 * Merge `O(n*log(n))`
+  * Split until single element, merge together in order.
+* Tim
+  * Merge natural runs of data (common in the real world) to reduce number of comparisons.
-* Heap `O(n*log(n))`
+* Cube
-  * In-place selection sort with a priority queue implemented by a balanced binary tree.
+  * Self-balancing multi-dimensional array! (created 2014)

+### N+K

-* Distribution
+* Distribution `O(n+k)`
-  * Split into buckets, sort.
+  * Split into buckets (e.g. 1-10, 11-20), sort.
 Requires roughly uniform data distribution to be effective.
 * Counting
   * For repeated elements within a known range, store the counts, then reconstruct.
 Good for finding mean/median/mode.
-* Radix
+* Radix `O(n*k)`
-  * Counting sort multiple times on the least significant digit, then the next one, repeat.
+  * Alternative term for 'base' and Latin for 'root'.
+Count or bucket sort on one radix (least-significant bit, character, etc.) at a time.

 ## Searching